awesomediff/cs207-FinalProject/docs/milestone2.md

         requirements.txt
   ```
   * Modules
-    - `AutoDiff`
+    - `core.py`
-      - The main module that defines an AutoDiff object.
+      - The main module that defines the `variable` and `function` classes.
 It determines the properties of deriving a derivate using automatic differentiation.
-    - `Efunc`
+    - `func.py`
       - Contains elementary math functions including `sin`, `cos`, `log`, `exp`.
 These functions are written on the basis of the `numpy` package.
-    - `LossFunction`
+    - `solvers.py`
-      - The module for the advanced feature (we haven’t decided what advanced feature we are going to implement now).
+      - A module for the advanced features, which fill contain solvers to implement machine learning loss functions.
-    - `test_diff`
-      - Contains tests for different cases when using the package.
   * Test
-    - The tests of the package are located in `tests` directory.
+    - The tests of the package are located in `tests` directory:
+      - `test_diff.py`
+      - `test_func.py`
+      - `test_solvers.py`
     - We use Travis CI to run tests automatically, and we use CodeCov for checking code coverage automatically.
     - The [`README`](../README.md) file presents badges that show the tests performance and code coverage monitored by Travis CI and CodeCov.
   * Distribution
     - The `awesomediff` package will be available on PyPI.
     - The installation code can be found in the ["How to use `awesomediff`"](#how-to-use-awesomediff) section.
   * Dependency